GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

   - [ ] Users with role `clerk` can edit books in addition to viewing/searching
   - [ ] Users with role `admin` can perform all actions (create, read, update, delete) with books
 - [ ] Books have a price, cover image, publisher, and ISBN number

-## Quality Rubric

-- Code is well formatted without any linting errors [25 points]
-- Variables, functions, CSS classes, etc. are meaningfully named\* [50 points]
-- Functions are small and serve a single purpose [50 points]
-- Code is well organized into a meaningful file structure [50 points]
-- Code is reasonably tested with a test suite [50 points]
-- Interface is user friendly [25 points]

-\* _meaningfully named_ = no comments exist in code to explain functionality - the names serve that function.

 ## Resources